 Did you read the tutorial above… well… did you :).
 If not, do not continue until you’ve read the tutorial above!
-As the tutorial above shows, we want to find keywords with good search volume and in most cases a decent CPC to show that the keyword has some monetary value.
+As the tutorial above shows, we want to find keywords with good search volume that have low competition, which hopefully makes them easy to rank.

 I can not stress enough how important this is.
 We don’t want to waste our time creating loads of content for topics that nobody reads about.
 It is one of the biggest mistakes I see.
 If the topic of our content has little to no searches per month then even if we rank as high as possible there is nobody looking for it.

-Even if we are only ranking at the bottom of page 1 or top of page 2, if we are ranking for thousands of search terms there will be traffic.
+Even if we are only ranking at the bottom of page 1 or the top of page 2, if we are ranking for thousands of search terms there will be traffic.
 Think of it this way.
-Lets say I only rank for long tail keywords, many of which only have search volumes between 30-100.
-Let’s say though Google Search Console shows I have about 1000 of those ranking in the top 100.
+Let’s say I only rank for long-tail keywords, many of which only have search volumes between 30-100.
+Let’s say through Google Search Console shows I have about 1000 of those ranking in the top 100.
 And about 50 in the top 10.
 Shall I do the math?
 I think you get the point.
 That would mean it’s the equivalent of getting traffic for keywords that have 10’s of thousands of searches per month.

 What We Learned

-In part 3 of our tutorial you should now have a good idea as to what keyword research is and how to go about finding the best keywords to target.
+In part 3 of our tutorial, you should now have a good idea of what keyword research is and how to go about finding the best keywords to target.
 Let’s take a look at some of the major points talked about in this tutorial.

 - Keyword research is the backbone of SEO & should never be overlooked